Many bacteria, viruses, and fungi can cause pneumonia.

 The most common bacterial causes of community-acquired pneumonia are

-Chlamydophila pneumoniae Chlamydial and Other Nongonococcal Infections Chlamydial infections include sexually transmitted diseases of the urethra, cervix, and rectum that are caused by the bacteria Chlamydia trachomatis.
-These bacteria can also infect the membranes... read more is the second most common cause of lung infections in healthy people aged 5 to 35 years.
+Chlamydophila pneumoniae Chlamydial and Other Nongonococcal Infections Chlamydial infections include sexually transmitted infections of the urethra, cervix, and rectum that are caused by the bacteria Chlamydia trachomatis.
+These bacteria can also infect... read more is the second most common cause of lung infections in healthy people aged 5 to 35 years.
 C. pneumoniae is commonly responsible for outbreaks of respiratory infection within families, in college dormitories, and in military training camps.
 It causes a pneumonia that is rarely severe and infrequently requires hospitalization.
-Chlamydia psittaci pneumonia (psittacosis Psittacosis: An Unusual Type of Pneumonia Community-acquired pneumonia is lung infection that develops in people outside a hospital.
-Many bacteria, viruses, and fungi can cause pneumonia.
-The most common symptom of pneumonia is a cough... read more ) is a rare infection caused by a different strain of chlamydia and occurs in people who own or are often exposed to birds.
+Chlamydia psittaci pneumonia ( psittacosis Psittacosis: An Unusual Type of Pneumonia ) is a rare infection caused by a different strain of chlamydia and occurs in people who own or are often exposed to birds.

-Mycoplasma pneumoniae Chlamydial and Other Nongonococcal Infections Chlamydial infections include sexually transmitted diseases of the urethra, cervix, and rectum that are caused by the bacteria Chlamydia trachomatis.
-These bacteria can also infect the membranes... read more causes infection very similar to that caused by C. pneumoniae.
+Mycoplasma pneumoniae Chlamydial and Other Nongonococcal Infections Chlamydial infections include sexually transmitted infections of the urethra, cervix, and rectum that are caused by the bacteria Chlamydia trachomatis.
+These bacteria can also infect... read more causes infection very similar to that caused by C. pneumoniae.
 M. pneumoniae pneumonia is more common among older children and adults younger than 40, especially those living in crowded environments, such as schools, college dormitories, and military barracks.
 Although the illness is rarely severe, symptoms can last for weeks or even months.

 Common viruses that can cause community-acquired pneumonia include

-SARS-CoV-2, the virus that causes COVID-19 Coronaviruses and Acute Respiratory Syndromes (COVID-19, MERS, and SARS) Coronaviruses are a large family of viruses that cause respiratory illness ranging in severity from the common cold to fatal pneumonia.
+SARS-CoV-2, the virus that causes COVID-19 Coronaviruses and Acute Respiratory Syndromes (MERS and SARS) Coronaviruses are a large family of viruses that cause respiratory illness ranging in severity from the common cold to fatal pneumonia.
 There are many different coronaviruses.
 Most of them cause... read more

 Respiratory syncytial virus Respiratory Syncytial Virus (RSV) Infection and Human Metapneumovirus Infection Respiratory syncytial virus infection and human metapneumovirus infection cause upper and sometimes lower respiratory tract infections.
 Respiratory syncytial virus is a very common cause of... read more (RSV)